Cookie Management

 🚀 Claude — Best Translation Quality

-Multify Multify currently uses Claude 3.5 Haiku — this LLM shows the best translation quality for languages of CIS countries: Kazakh, Uzbek, Ukrainian, Romanian, Azerbaijani, Kyrgyz, Armenian, Tajik, Belarusian, Turkmen.
+Multify Multify currently uses Claude 3.5 Haiku — this LLM shows the best translation quality for CIS languages: Kazakh, Uzbek, Ukrainian, Romanian, Azerbaijani, Kyrgyz, Armenian, Tajik, Belarusian, Turkmen.

-Despite the high cost of Claude compared to other AI models, thanks to its own architecture and the use of unlimited servers, Multify offers:
+Despite Claude's high cost compared to other AI models, thanks to its proprietary architecture and the use of unlimited servers, Multify offers:

 💸 Competitive Price